 For those that didn’t watch the webinar or watched only some of it, invite them to watch the playback version.
-They may have not had the time to watch it at that moment.
+They may not have had the time to watch it at that moment.

-If your viewers watched most of the video, especially to the point where you name the price, but didn’t get to the sales page, retarget them with an ad that gives an ‘exclusive discount’.
+If your viewers watched most of the video, especially to the point where you name the price, but didn’t get to the sales page, retarget them with an ad that gives an ‘exclusive discount.’

 5-6 – Retarget the viewers that got on the sales page but didn’t reach the final Thank you page.
-At this point, your audience should be convinced, but if you have people exiting the sales page after knowing all details target them with an ad that just reminds them to finish the purchase.
+At this point, your audience should be convinced, but if you have people exiting the sales page after knowing all the details, target them with an ad that just reminds them to finish the purchase.

 Goals and metrics